Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 - What the company’s history is, and what their online reputation is like with customers.

-And if you are informed the company’s name, there’s often very little information available about them online, other than directly related to the product you’re researching.
+There’s often very little information available about these companies online, other than directly related to the product you’re researching.
 In fact, even when these companies are pulled out of the shadows and listed on mainstream websites such as the Better Business Bureau, they often purposely don’t respond to complaints.

 Think about it this way: Since we don’t know much (or anything) about the companies who make these products, what ingredients they contain, or the amount of these ingredients—in addition to all the other less-than-stellar practices they employ—is this really something you want to put on your skin?
 Almost certainly not.

-Although we might not always be informed about the companies behind these trial-only anti-aging products, based on our extensive experience reviewing them, we’ve found that many of their websites are nearly identical (see image below), which leads us to believe that either they’re made by the same company, or there is a very popular website template that all of these companies are using.
+Although we might not always be informed about the companies behind these trial-only anti-aging products, based on our extensive experience reviewing them, we’ve found that many of their websites are nearly identical:

 Here, you can clearly see that these websites are nearly identical to one another, which is very common among trial-based anti-aging products.